carlos-lehmann/wavtomp3/README.md

 - files are expected in format "artist - tracktitle.wav"
 - file artist & tracktile will be used as minimal configuration metadata for the id3 tags
 - bitrate is hard coded to 320k
+- files will be exported to the same directory as the wav files

 ### Flow